Danthree Logo

 We'll explain the process, effort, and output of CGI product images for your brand communication for your furniture, home & living brand – transparently and without obligation.

 Good UV coordinates are half the battle: They prevent stretching, make baking easier and deliver clean material edges.
-Using a lounge chair, we show what a clean UV atlas looks like - and what happens if seams & shells are created incorrectly.
+Using a lounge chair, we show what a clean UV atlas looks like - and what happens when seams and shells are created incorrectly.
+Especially with displacement maps, UV errors are immediately noticeable due to jagged edges and visible seam artifacts.

 UV mapping workflow (6 steps)